ALM-Rangers/Show-Area-Path-Dependencies-Extension/src/VSTS.DependencyTracker/marketplace/readme.md

+> **NOTICE** - We are deprecating this experimental extension!
+> ------------------------------------------------------------
+> Users who have installed the extension on VSTS or TFS can continue using their version.
+New installs or downloads are unsupported.
+> The extension will continue to serve as an open source solution and sample extension on [GitHub](https://www.github.com/alm-rangers).
+> Questions?
+Please see feedback section below.

 Agile teams do not rely on traditional project management techniques to track dependencies.
 This extension provides a lightweight way to manage dependencies on other teams.

 ## Quick steps to get started
 1. Navigate to your backlog and review your backlog items